Skip to content

 Description

 Each observable is enriched using multiple CTI providers to ensure high-confidence detection.
+In v1 all three providers are queried in parallel — see section 15 for the v2 detection-first reshape.

 4.1 VirusTotal Scan